 Among her other duties as Treasury’s Deputy Assistant Secretary for Tax Policy, Karen worked closely with the Internal Revenue Service to issue published guidance, particularly in the area of domestic and cross-border transactions.
 In addition to the important guidance that focused on economic stabilization during her tenure, the Office of Tax Policy and IRS issued a substantial amount of significant regulations, revenue rulings, revenue procedures, notices and other guidance.

 Karen first served at the Treasury Department from 1997 to 2001, where she was Associate Tax Legislative Counsel.
 She was primarily responsible for matters relating to corporate taxation.
-From 2001 to 2007, Karen was a principal at Ernst & Young LLP and was co-leader of the National Tax Mergers and Acquisitions Group.

 Nicole Pinder is a partner in the PricewaterhouseCoopers' Transaction Services practice, based in New York.
 She has over 15 years of experience providing assurance and advisory services to companies across a broad range of industries in the US, Europe and South Africa with a focus on complex financial reporting matters.
 She has advised corporates and private equity houses on the execution of their capital markets transactions (public and private debt and equity offerings), divestitures, and on complex accounting and reporting matters under various GAAPs.
 Nicole also has several years of experience advising companies on the adoption of, and reporting under International Financial Reporting Standards ("IFRS").
 Current and recent clients include News Corporation, Hertz, McGraw-Hill, Visteon, Bunge, Stanley Black & Decker, General Motors, Duke Energy, National Grid, KeySpan Energy, Wendy's, Toys "R" Us, Sycamore Partners, BC Partners, Golden Gate Capital, Express, Apollo Management, Hexion Specialty Chemicals and Bain Capital.